doehm/eyedroppeR/README.md

 # eyedroppeR <img src='dev/images/hex1.png' align="right" height="240" />

-`eyedroppeR` allows you to choose an image, plot it and click on the image to return the hex codes of the selected pixel.
+`eyedroppeR` allows you to choose an image, plot it and click on the image to return the hex codes of the selected pixel all within R.

 There are a few ways to get colours from an image but this aims is to provide a simple, no fuss approach to get the hex codes into R.